amschel99/papers/Guard02.md

 ### 4.1 Slashing Conditions: Enforcing Honesty & Reliability

-Significant economic penalties deter misbehavior:
+Significant economic penalties tied to staked collateral deter misbehavior:

-- **Prolonged Downtime/Missed Heartbeats:** Gradual slashing of staked collateral.
+- **Failure to Participate in Recovery Window:** Repeated failure to respond to valid recovery requests within the designated timeframe leads to gradual slashing of staked collateral.
-- **Failure to Participate in Valid Recovery:** Moderate slashing of stake.
+- **Failure to Participate Correctly in Valid Recovery:** Submitting invalid signatures or failing cryptographic checks during a recovery process results in moderate slashing of stake.
-- **Attempting to Approve Fraudulent Recovery (Detected via Challenge):** Severe slashing (e.g., 50-100%) of staked collateral.
+- **Attempting to Approve Fraudulent Recovery (Detected via Challenge):** Signing approval for a recovery attempt identified as fraudulent during the challenge period leads to severe slashing (e.g., 50-100%) of staked collateral.

-Slashing leverages the staked $GUARD or LP tokens, providing a direct economic incentive for guardians to remain online, responsive, and honest.
+Slashing leverages the staked $GUARD or LP tokens, providing a direct economic incentive for guardians to remain responsive, diligent, and honest.

 ### 4.2 Collusion Resistance & Liveness

 Guard Protocol employs multiple layers to mitigate collusion and ensure service availability:

 - **Encryption:** Key shares are encrypted, preventing guardians from accessing the underlying key directly.
-- **Threshold Requirement (M-of-N):** Requiring a subset (M) of the total (N) guardians ensures redundancy. (e.g., 3-of-5, or potentially over-sharded like 3-of-7 to improve liveness).
+- **Threshold Requirement (M-of-N):** Requiring a quorum (M) of the total (N) staked guardians ensures redundancy for recovery approvals.
-- **Challenge Period:** Recovery requests trigger a time-locked "challenge period" where the user (or potentially other guardians, if sophisticated fraud detection is implemented) can cryptographically dispute a fraudulent attempt before execution, triggering slashing for malicious actors.
+- **Challenge Period:** Recovery requests trigger a time-locked "challenge period" where the user can cryptographically dispute a fraudulent attempt before execution, triggering slashing for malicious actors.
 - **Economic Disincentives:** The potential loss of significant staked capital via slashing outweighs the potential gains from most forms of collusion or fraud.
-- **Guardian Uptime Monitoring:** Smart contracts monitor guardian responsiveness (e.g., heartbeats), linking uptime directly to rewards and slashing conditions.
+- **Guardian Responsiveness Monitoring:** Smart contracts monitor guardian participation in recovery signing events.
+Consistent failure to respond within designated time windows impacts rewards and can lead to slashing, ensuring guardians remain actively engaged.

 ### 4.3 Guardian Quality & Onboarding

 The protocol relies primarily on **economic incentives** rather than centralized vetting.
+Any entity can become a guardian by:

+1. Acquiring the necessary tokens ($GUARD, $BERA).
+2. Providing liquidity and obtaining the required LP token (e.g., $GUARD/BERA LP).
+3. Staking the LP token via the Guard Protocol's `StakingContract`.
+4. Using a compatible wallet and interface to monitor and respond to recovery requests.

-Any entity can become a guardian by meeting the minimum stake requirement.
-The high collateral and risk of slashing serve as the primary filter, ensuring only participants with significant economic commitment participate, strongly incentivizing reliability and honest behavior.
+No specialized hardware or complex node setup is required.
+The high collateral requirement and the risk of slashing serve as the primary filters, ensuring only participants with significant economic commitment participate, strongly incentivizing reliability and honest behavior during the signing process.

 ## 5. Bootstrapping & Go-To-Market